 Thankfully, Chrome OS has the ability to make the screen cursor bigger.
 If you turn this option on, it literally just blows up the mouse cursor to a giant one.
 It’s like five times the size of the default cursor.

 It’s nice to have this feature enabled whether or not you have vision impairments if you’re on a Chromebook with a small screen.
-Just always knowing where your mouse cursor is instantly saves a few seconds of frustration.
+Just always knowing where your mouse cursor is in an instant saves a few seconds of frustration.